Peoples Savings Bank (Lansing, MI)

 Cause Details

-Failure to realize on assets to meet constant withdrawals; stringency of money market left bank unable to continue.
+Inability to realize on assets to meet constant withdrawals amid money market stringency; steady withdrawal of deposits left bank unable to continue business; receiver appointed (Michigan Trust Company).

 Newspaper Excerpt